stone-foundation/stone-js-node-cli-adapter/docs/command/CommandInput/classes/CommandInput.md

 `string`

-The message to display.
+The message to display to the user.

 ##### fallback?

 `string`

-The fallback value if no response is provided.
+An optional default value.

 #### Returns